XIMDEX/xcms/INSTALLATION.md

 	- If you want to modify the name for your Ximdex instance (i.e.: myximdex)
 	- Target `directory` to install Ximdex (i.e.: /var/www).
 		- Your web server has to consider it a `DOCROOT` (document root for the web server with PHP capabilities).
 Please, be sure it is a suitable directory to run PHP code.
-		- Ximdex files will be finally stored there (i.e.: /var/www/myximdex)
-	- The `URL` where Ximdex will be accessed (i.e.: http://YOURHOST/myximdex)
+		- Ximdex files will be finally stored there (i.e.: /var/www/myximdex) and the URL where Ximdex will be accessed (i.e.: http://YOURHOST/myximdex) will be calculated
 	- User Name and Group for your Apache Web Documents to set file owners.
-	- Access credentials to your Database Server (i.e.: MySQL) as its HOSTNAME and PORT, the user with privileged access to create the ximdex database and its password.
-The script will then create the Ximdex DB for you (i.e.: myximdex database).
-	- Some parameters for Ximdex:
-		* Username (i.e.: myximdex) to access the just created Ximdex database (please, do not use the privileged database user.
-The root user is only required to create the DB but not to daily run Ximdex CMS)
-		* Default Language for your Ximdex (English, German, Portuguese or Spanish)
-		* Password for the Ximdex user with CMS ADMIN privileges (by the way, it is named `ximdex`)

 3. **Run** the Installation script with: